 This is good news for hybrid car owners living in the states offering the programs, and not just because it can let drivers pass traffic on the left.
 It has also increased the value of hybrid cars -- in California, for instance, drivers buying a used hybrid car were willing to pay an extra $4,000 for a hybrid car with an HOV decal.
 This, of course, may just be supply and demand working itself out, since the California Department of Motor Vehicles (DMV) issued no more than 85,000 decals to Honda Insight, Honda Civic hybrid and Toyota Prius models, all of which get 45 miles per gallon (19.1 kilometers per liter) or more.
 The decals are non-transferable, too.
 Once a sticker is placed on a car, that's where it stays [source: Hybrid Car Review].

 Ironically enough, one problem with hybrid cars in HOV lanes has been more traffic congestion.
 During the early stages of these programs, drivers in some states complained of congested carpool lanes, placing the blame on the increase in the number of hybrid cars awarded the special decals.
 In 2007, for instance, traffic in carpool lanes in Los Angeles and Orange County, Calif., became seriously affected.
 Others point out a lack of problems in different areas of the state, such as San Diego and Riverside counties, and claim that hybrids aren't the cause for congestion; instead, citing that rising populations in certain areas have simply added more people to the roadways.

 Another unwanted side effect of offering hybrid HOV decals was a rise in crime -- in California, stealing the coveted stickers quickly became a problem in many areas, especially once long wait lists blocked drivers from acquiring permits.

-For more information about hybrid cars, fuel efficiency and eco-friendly driving, follow the links on the next page.
+For more information about hybrid cars, fuel efficiency and eco-friendly driving, follow the links below.